-Eastern Community Legal Centre (ECLC) offers free legal assistance from its offices in Box Hill, Boronia and Healesville during the day, at night and also at outreach locations across Melbourne’s east.
+Eastern Community Legal Centre (ECLC) offers free legal assistance from its offices in Box Hill, Boronia and Healesville during the day, at night and at outreach locations across Melbourne’s east.

 In addition to direct legal services, ECLC actively engages in law reform and undertakes community development to educate and empower clients, workers and the general community.
 ECLC raises awareness of legal issues and provides education through projects and partnerships, workshops, media, events and publications.